DTS Driver Training

 Can I learn to drive in my own car with one of your trainers?

 As long as we are satisfied with your own car, and it is fully insured, taxed, has a valid MOT etc, we are more than happy to give you instruction in your own car.
 Also you are welcome to take the driving test in your own car (manual or automatic), as long as it meets the standards required by the DVSA.
-Please note that since 01/12/16 we no longer have an automatic training vehicle and can therefore only provide automatic driving lessons if you have your own car for us to train in (discount applied).
 For any taxi, advanced or elite tests, you are likely to take the test in your own vehicle and therefore these lessons too will be in your own vehicle.

 Do you offer intensive courses?